Minyus/pipelinex/README.md

 ## Use with PyTorch Ignite

-Wrappers of PyTorch Ignite provides most of features available in Ignite, including integratino with MLflow, in an easy declarative way.
+Wrappers of PyTorch Ignite provides most of features available in Ignite, including integration with MLflow, in an easy declarative way.

 In addition, the following optional features are available in PipelineX.